Telegram Channel Link: Paid Access Entry Point

 A telegram channel link is the shareable URL for your Telegram channel — either a public t.me/username link anyone can join freely, or a private invite link with usage limits and expiry.
 For paid channels, tools like Paprika replace the raw invite with a payment page that issues single-use links after checkout.

-This guide breaks down every link type, how they work for paid access, and how to turn yours into a conversion machine.
+This guide covers every link type, how to get and manage them, how to revoke them when needed, and how to turn yours into a paid access entry point.

 Telegram channel link concept with share button and user avatars flowing toward a smartphone screen

 Every Telegram channel gets one URL — either a public telegram username link at t.me/channelname or a private channel invite link.
-The type determines who can find your channel, who can join, and whether you can gate access behind a payment.
+The link type determines who can find your channel, who can join, and whether you can gate access behind a payment.
+For monetization, the difference matters a lot.

 Telegram hit 1 billion monthly active users in 2026, making it the seventh platform to cross that mark.
 With that scale, your channel URL is not just a share link — it is a distribution asset.